 Pattern Comprehensions in Neo4j are a powerful way to “inline” queries inside a single Cypher statement.

-They let you collect lists of related nodes or values while applying filters, without needing a separate MATCH
+They let you collect lists of related nodes or values while applying filters, without needing a separate MATCH.

 🔹 Syntax